Tummy Tuck

 Does a tummy tuck remove stretch marks?

-A full tummy tuck removes the stretch marks that are below the bellybutton (along with skin) and moves stretch marks (and skin) from above the bellybutton down below it where they aren’t as noticeable.
+A full tummy tuck removes the stretch marks below the bellybutton (along with skin) and moves stretch marks (and skin) from above the bellybutton down below it where they aren’t as noticeable.

 Can you still get pregnant after tummy tuck surgery?

-While the surgery will not affect your ability to become pregnant, it is a good idea to wait and have a tummy tuck after you are finished having children.
-It’s very likely that pregnancy will reverse the improvements from your tummy tuck and create the need for another surgery.
+Yes, but waiting to have a tummy tuck until you are finished having children is a good idea.
+Pregnancy will likely reverse the improvements from your tummy tuck and create the need for another tummy tuck.

 How many dress sizes will I lose from an abdominoplasty?